LordNinth/Portfolio/mongo/db.md

+Mongo DB General purpose document database.
 Mongo is no SQL.
 It uses JS syntax.
+It structures data in documents which are similar to json objects.
+This model makes it easier to plan how app data will correspond to data in DB, it can model data of any shape: key-value, geo space.
+One format for any applications.

+---

+Document is basic unit data in MongoDB: { "key": value}.
+Every document requires an \_id field which acts as primary key.
+If doc have no id, MongoDb automatically generates it.
+By default, it supports polymorphic documents with flexible schema.
+It can change as requirement change.
+Collection is grouping of the documents
+A DB is container for collections
+MongoDb is core of Atlas

+---

 Binary json(Bson) is very compact and it allows us to store more datatypes than json.
 However, it is not human readable like json.

 Json supports: String, bool, number and array
-Bson: String, Boolean, Number(int, float,long,decimal...), Array, Date, Raw binary
+Bson: ObjectId, String, Boolean, Number(int, float,long,decimal...), Array, Date, Raw binary

 commands:
 Open shell //mongosh